 (a) give performances as an individual or as part of a group;

 (b) take part in competitions or auditions;

 (c) make personal appearances and take part in promotional activities; and also

 (d) take part in one or more cultural events or festivals on the list of permit-free festivals.

-Personal or technical staff or members of the production team of an artist, entertainer or musician may support certain permitted activities, provided they are attending the same event as the artist, entertainer or musician, and are employed to work for them outside of the UK.
+Personal or technical staff or members of the production team of an artist, entertainer or musician may support certain permitted activities, provided they are attending the same event as the artist, entertainer or musician, and work for them outside of the UK.